Dinoplex Documentation, Wiring and Repair Guides

 Imprint

-The Magneti Marelli Dinoplex was one of the first commercially available capacitive ignition systems on the market and was quite ahead of its time.
+The Magneti Marelli Dinoplex was one of the first commercially available automotive capacitive ignition systems on the market and was quite ahead of its time.
 The Dinoplex C electronic capacitive discharge ignition was developed by Magneti Marelli in 1967 for Ferrari race cars, development continued in 1968 for the high revving Dino V6 engine (hence the name Dinoplex).
 Dinoplex units have been installed in a range of racing and performance street cars from the late sixties to the mid eighties, including the Ferrari 312, Ferrari Dino 206 (the first Ferrari with an electronic ignition) and 246, Ferrari Daytona, the Fiat Dino Coupe and Spider (the first production cars fitted with a Dinoplex ignition), Lancia Stratos and the Lamborghini Countach.

 Comments